 I like to place the split over the horizontal line for letters that have one like “A”, “H” and “F” as an example.
 The missing space created an illusion that the bar is still here.

-For letters that don’t have a middle line, I like to make shorter rectangle and move the upper and lower pieces apart manually.
-This way, the more of the initial letter remains in place.
+For letters that don’t have a middle line, I like to make a shorter rectangle and move the upper and lower pieces apart manually.
+This way, more of the initial letter remains in place.

 How to cut letters in half on the Cricut and add a name